 Here are some tips and advice to help you get your towable RV where you want it.
 Practice these enough, and you’ll be a pro in no time.

 One of the best things you can do is check the campsite before backing in.
 Identify obstacles or issues you didn’t notice from your tow vehicle.
-Walk around with your spotter to examine the space you’re backing into before setting up any type of RV.
+Walk around with your spotter to examine the space you’re backing into before setting up your RV.

-Pay close attention to overhanging branches and other obstructions to avoid safely backing up your trailer into your campsite.
+Pay close attention to overhanging branches and other obstructions to ensure you can back your trailer into your campsite safely.
 This helps you avoid any unfortunate surprises.

 Step 2: Have a Spotter

-Have a spotter when backing up a trailer.
+I spoke of a spotter above.
+Have one.
 It can be your spouse, your kid, a neighboring camper—anyone.
-You just want an extra set of eyes looking for obstacles.
+You just want an extra set of eyes looking out for obstacles.
 This helps keep you and your trailer safe and makes backing in much easier.

-Generally, you just need a window down to communicate with your spotter, but you can always get a pair of two-way radios or communicate via cellphone while backing up.
-These two options are a more respectful choice when pulling into campgrounds after dark, as it eliminates speaking at higher volumes and waking up your neighbors.
+Generally, you just need a window to communicate with your spotter, but you can always use a pair of two-way radios or a cellphone while backing up.
+These two options are more respectful when pulling into campgrounds after dark, as they eliminate speaking loudly and waking your neighbors.

 Keep your eye on your spotter at all times when backing in.
 They need to be able to signal verbally and visually to help you make steering adjustments as you’re backing up your trailer.